 The truth is that they are trying to convince you into disbelieving in something you already know.
 And it’s true that you can’t always be sure of what you have heard, said, or done, especially in front of someone you feel like you trust.

 A person who’s trying to gaslight you will always start slow and small.
-It could really all start with an insult, for which they will apologize but will also tag you ‘emotional’ and use that tag to manipulate every of your reactions in the future.
+It could really all start with an insult, for which they will apologize but will also tag you ‘emotional’ and use that tag to manipulate every one of your reactions in the future.

-Gaslighting can be done in several different ways.
 The manipulator will not let you regain confidence so easily.
 Denying the truth is only one of the most common steps they will take, but there are some even more devious ways they can manipulate you.

-They will make you wonder what’s right and what’s wrong and they will do this by calling you irrational, delusional, and that you’re the one who’s actually abusing them.
+And they will do this by calling you irrational, delusional, and that you’re the one who’s actually abusing them.
 They will do everything to make you feel displaced and completely lost.

 In fact, they will be ready to extend their technique to your friends and family.
 They will infiltrate themselves in your closest circles and try to create a gap between you and those you love.
 In extreme cases, they will do everything to represent you as crazy and unstable in front of the others, and that they are doing everything to help you out.

-To wear you down, they will regularly start arguments over things ‘you’ve done wrong’ or the ‘fact’ that you make them feel bad.
+To wear you down, they will regularly start arguments over things ‘you’ve done wrong or the ‘fact’ that you make them feel bad.
 You may know that they’re not right, but that’s not the purpose of the fight.

 However, at the end of the day, the manipulator will always try to portray oneself as the strong one who was broken by your words or actions, because he/she let you in.
 And which is more, they will start acting as your ‘defenders’ against the cruel reality you are ‘incapable of facing.’

-Nobody is immune to gaslighting, as it’s a subtle technique which allows for a long and uninterrupted exposure.
+Nobody is immune to gaslighting, as it’s a subtle technique that allows for a long and uninterrupted exposure.
 Because of the length of the process, you might not even notice that you are being manipulated, but you will feel more upset and weaker as time goes by.

 The victims of gaslighting end up feeling worn down, start questioning themselves, and will generally feel frustrated with their life.
 They will often feel unable to win arguments and can grow increasingly resentful of their partners.